PRESUMPSCOT WATER TRAIL

 • Strainers, including submerged trees, branches, and debris.

-• The potential for hypothermia, particularly during the psring runoff when waters are at their coldest.
+• Potential for hypothermia, particularly during the spring runoff when waters are at their coldest.

 • Rapidly changing weather conditions, especially fast-moving thunderstorms bringing lightning and heavy winds.